 Traditionally, campaign management starts with a senior consultant (often called a general consultant, or GC) and a campaign manager, with the former setting the tone of the campaign and focusing on strategy, while the latter executes that vision.
 But outside these positions, the structure can vary widely based on need and resources.

 Since much has already been written about the various positions on a campaign I won’t go into too much detail about each one in this post.
-So if you need a primer, Wikipedia always offers a good start.
-In addition, Harvard Law School has a quick guide to working on a campaign.
+So if you need a primer, Wikipedia always offers a good start

 As one would imagine, a billion-dollar enterprise for President of the United States is structurally much more complex than running for Cuyahoga County Executive in Ohio.
 So, in an attempt to make the broadest case possible, I’ll be largely generalizing, using my extensive experience with congressional races as a basis for the optimal campaign structure.